corinnar/GIS_tutorials/docs/source/Wind_Erosion_Tutorial_QGIS.rst

 We welcome comments on any errors or issues.
-Should readers wish to comment on this document, they are encouraged to get in touch via: ccb@unep-wcmc.org.
+Should readers wish to comment on this document, they are encouraged to get in touch via: spatialanalysis@unep-wcmc.org.

-**Citation:** de Lamo, X. Shennan-Farpón, Y. and Ravilious, C. (2019) Step-by-step tutorial v1.0: Calculating the relative importance of forest for wind erosion control - QGIS v2.18.
+**Citation:** UNEP |today| Step-by-step tutorial v1.0: Calculating the relative importance of forest for wind erosion control - QGIS v2.18.
 Prepared on behalf of the UN-REDD Programme.
 UN Environment World Conservation Monitoring Centre, Cambridge, UK.